Northern Red Oak

 Red oak acorns have tiny hairs on the inner surface of their acorn caps, whereas white oak acorns are hairless.

 Trees that shed their leaves in the fall are called deciduous trees.
-Oaks are deciduous, but the dead oak leaves often stay on the tree through the winter until new leaf buds form in the spring.
+Oaks are deciduous, but the dead oak leaves often stay on the tree through the winter until new leaf buds form in the spring (a trait called marcescence).
+Beeches similarly hold on to dead leaves.

 Some oaks, like the white oak, make acorns every season.
 The red oak makes a crop of acorns every other season.
 The tree flowers every year, but in the first year of the cycle the acorns are tiny stubs by fall, and only fully mature the following autumn.
 The red oak and other two-year oaks like the black oak, pin oak, and scarlet oak tend to have pointy leaves, while the one-year oak leaves have more rounded tips.
 Our tree produces in odd-numbered years.